mbradds/pipeline-profiles/readme.md

 |   |   test.js (AVA units tests for front end code, npm run test-frontend)
 |
 └───src
-│   │   profile.hbs (conditional handlebars template for a new profile) │   │   profileManager.js (manual logic for adding sections to a profile)
-|   |   main.css (custom css for all dashboards.
-Appears in ../dist via CopyWebpackPlugin)
-|   |   components/ (handlebars partials for each profile section)
-|   |   ...
 │   │
 │   └───data_management
 │   |   │   conditions.py (creates conditions data for front end)